How to Fix Your Nest Thermostat When it Won’t Respond

-If your home is running on the Nest Thermostat you may have read about the recent problems and may be living in fear of being left without heat in the dead of winter.
+If your home has the Nest Thermostat you may have read about the recent problems and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear no more!

 Nest Support has published a page with step by step instructions with the very convenient title “What to do if your Nest Thermostat has become slow, unresponsive, or won’t turn on.”
 Obvious, much?

 For additional information, go to Nest Support page.
 For a more basic overview, keep on reading:

 Nest Thermostats that were updated recently to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not correctly charging the battery, or turning off completely.
 Nest suggests recharging and restarting your thermostat to rectify the issue and get it up and working again.